 There’s no such thing as a free lunch, right?
 Well as far as learning platforms are concerned, there might just be in the form of edX.
 The American site’s flexible approach to education gives learners unprecedented control over what they pay for.

 1. 3,000+ courses available

 2. Subjects covered include arts, science, tech and medicine.

 3. Costs really vary, from completely free to $10,000

 edX likes to shout loudly about its credentials that’s for sure.
 ‘3,000+ courses’, ‘Learn from more than 160 universities’, ‘383,069 people are learning on edX today’ (the number constantly updates) are slapped across banners, titles and even their regular emails.

 The platform was founded by Harvard and MIT in 2012 and since then it’s partnered with scores of world-renowned names.
 Course providers include the University of Oxford, Brown, the Sorbonne, and Columbia.
-We rate it as one of the best online learning platforms currently available, although it doesn't quite top our list.
+We rate it as one of the best online learning platforms currently available, providing (among other things) some of the best coding courses online – although it doesn't top the list in either of those guides.

 edX review: Available subjects